Simultaneous Machine Translation with Large Language Models: Adapting LLM to SimulMT

-Inspired by \cite{DBLP:conf/interspeech/LiuSN20}, we constructed a small amount of prefix-to-prefix data, aiming to mitigate the model's tendency to attempt completion by employing them in SFT.
+\textbf{Offline + Prefix SFT} Inspired by the approach of tuning the model on the prefix-to-prefix data described in \cite{niehues18_interspeech,DBLP:conf/interspeech/LiuSN20}, which is aiming at solving the ``fantasize" problem (the translation is often fantasized by the model to be a full sentence), we create our prefix-to-prefix dataset.
+However, instead of creating a 1:1 sized artificial prefix dataset with proportional-based truncating, we choose to use ChatGPT (\texttt{gpt-3.5-turbo}) to create a much smaller one for convenience.
 Specifically, we randomly sampled 1000 source sentences from the training set of each language pair and truncated them into 20\% to 80\% of the full length uniformly, resulting in 9000 source prefixes.
-We then used ChatGPT to translate these source prefixes, thus obtaining target prefixes.
-These prefix pairs are mixed into the combined multilingual training set with full sentences inside.
+We then used ChatGPT to translate these source prefixes into target prefixes.
+We checked the quality of the generated prefixes with a quantitative analysis to ensure the quality was reasonable.
+Further details are provided in Appendix \ref{sec:prefix_quality_evaluation}.
+These prefix pairs are mixed together with the full sentence dataset used in the pure offline SFT strategy for SFT in the same manner.